 2-minute video of the transformation of kudzu field to barn and pasture

-Having land and means having implements to shelter and protect, which means outbuildings.
-Since our land had nary a roof, we decided to install an outbuilding in the early stages of the homestead to protect building materials.
+Since our acreage came with nary a roof, we decided to install an outbuilding in the early stages of the domestead to protect building materials.

-Rather than create a village of small storage sheds, we went for one large barn.
+Rather than create a village of storage sheds over time, we went for one large barn up front.
 Big decisions for the barn included placement, type, size, and appearance.

 Placement: After clearing the kudzu field, the spot for the barn revealed itself.
 Its face to the driveway to welcome visitors, its back to the woods, and elevated on a small hill away from water hazards.